anna099/hegel/introduction/1-introduction.md

 Derrida, for instance -- has always had Hegel as an influence, at least in the background.[^0]

-The general aim of this writing is to provide a commentary on Hegel's *Phenomenology*, with frequent reference to other texts both from the contemporary era and from Hegel's time.
-Any great intellectual or artistic work of history seems to me to be infinitely deep, and the same is true for the *Phenomenology of Spirit*.
+The *original* aim of these notes was for me to keep track of my own thoughts on the *Phenomenology* as they developed through my reading of it.
+But I also hope that they can be of some use to other people as well.
+So, the more *general* aim of this writing is to provide a commentary on Hegel's book, with frequent reference to other texts both from the contemporary era and from Hegel's time.
+Many books -- not just in philosophy -- seem to be almost infinitely deep, and the same is true for the *Phenomenology of Spirit*.
 It would presumably be possible to research this book (and any other great book) for the rest of a lifetime and still find something new every day.
-We therefore have to be limited by a particular *purpose*; the purpose of my commentary is to hopefully make the *Phenomenology* a little easier to read, and put it in some degree of historical and philosophical context.
+I am restricting myself to the purpose of hopefully making the *Phenomenology* a little easier to read and putting it in some degree of historical and philosophical context.
 This introductory chapter refers to the 'Introduction' and 'Preface' of Hegel's book, as well as some other writings by him, in order to establish the context and general workings of his project.

 So ... what *is* the *Phenomenology of Spirit* about?
 What kind of 'logic' is it an introduction to?
 One way of describing the book is that it attempts to